 Mustard

 Mustard is a major oilseed crop in India.
-It is a rabi crop that is grown and harvested in the temperature range of 20 ℃ to 30 ℃.
-Rajasthan, Haryana, Uttar Pradesh, and Madhya Pradesh are the major producers of Mustard.
+It is a rabi crop that grows in temperature range of 20 ℃ to 30 ℃.
+Rajasthan, Haryana, Uttar Pradesh, and Madhya Pradesh are the major producers of mustard in India.

 Some interesting facts

-- India is the largest producer of sugarcane in the world followed by Brazil.
+• India is the largest producer of sugarcane in the world followed by Brazil (2022 data).

 Quick question